Side-by-side comparison of Webflow and WordPress interfaces showing visual builder vs admin dashboard

 Picking between Webflow and WordPress in 2026 comes down to one question: Do you want to design or maintain?

 Webflow offers hassle-free hosting, instant SSL, and powerful visual editing in one tidy package.
-WordPress is cheaper upfront-but only if you're ready to maintain servers, updates, and plugins yourself.
+WordPress costs less upfront but only if you're ready to maintain servers, updates, and plugins yourself.

 Webflow vs WordPress: What to choose in 2026